jameslancaster/AI-Assisted-Code-Review/README.md

 ## Specifying the AI Model

 The `ai_model` input allows you to specify the OpenAI model to use for code reviews.
-You can choose from supported models like `gpt-4`, `gpt-3.5-turbo`, or any other model supported by OpenAI or the OpenAI-compatible service.
+You can choose from supported models like `gpt-4`, `gpt-3.5-turbo`, or any other model supported by OpenAI.
 If the specified model is not officially supported, a warning will be logged, but the task will proceed.

 ### Example Usage